-Moreover, this deliverable also describes how these tools will be integrated together to provide a consistent service.
+Moreover, this deliverable also describes how these tools will be integrated together to provide a consistent service and provide a first implementation of the APIs enabling such integration.

 The TE is considered a key component of a PIM, responsible for trading the data of users registered/handled by the PIM with interested buyers.
 Hence, the TE serves as a communication interface between the PIM backend and the data buyers.
 There is a myriad of data types that can be sold.
 For coherence and concreteness in PIMCity, and the design of the tools referred to in this deliverable, we will focus on the two most common types of data being sold: 1) Bulk data and 2) Real-time audience data.